yabellini/SitioAcademico/content/about/header/index.md

 M.S. in Data Mining and Knowledge Management.

-_You will found the content of this web site in Spanglish: the content may be written in English and/or Spanish._
+_You will found the content of this web site in Spanglish, it may be written in English and/or Spanish._